rayvburn/hubero/hubero_interfaces/README.md

+# hubero_interfaces

-Base classes that are meant to be extended by specific simulators and robotic frameworks.
+This repository contains HuBeRo base classes that are meant to be extended by specific simulators and robotic frameworks.

+## Notes

-Some classes were designed to be used as `pluginlib` classes (therefore `initialize` methods).
+Some classes were designed to be used with `pluginlib`, therefore `initialize` methods are used instead of constructor initialization.